NicoleSanG/Bootstrap-portfolio/README.md

 ![Desktop view](assets/images/Boostrap-portfolio-desktop.png)

 - These images showcases the portfolio's appearance on smaller screens, such as mobile phones.
 The navigation functions in the same way as it does on the desktop view.
+- The menu will be displayed when the hamburger menu in the top-left corner is clicked.

 ![Mobile phone view](assets/images/mobile-about.jpeg)